'We're drowning': Argentines struggle under COVID-19 as death toll nears 100,000

 "We would all have had to lock ourselves up completely and that's very difficult.
 You have to go out to the street to earn money to be able to eat and survive," he said.

-A local laboratory is now starting to produce Sputnik V to speed up inoculations and the country recently sealed a deal for 20 million doses of Moderna’s vaccine.
+A local laboratory is now starting to produce Sputnik V to speed up inoculations and the country recently sealed a deal for 20 million doses of Moderna's (MRNA.O) vaccine. read more

 Lautaro Fabian Gomez, 20, however, said lax attitudes by some people going out into crowded areas without wearing face masks was stymieing improvements.